yj199522/webservice/README.md

 * Write command npm start to run the project locally
 * Write command npm test to start the unit test
 * Now run the apis using localhost/postman or any api library of choice
+## How To Run Packer
+* Download packer from the official site
+* Clone the repository into your local machine using git clone command.
+* Go to your packer folder using cd
+* Write command packer init [packer file name] to install any plugins
+* Write command packer validate -var-file=[variable file name] [packer file name] to validate packer file
+* Write command packer build -var-file=[variable file name] [packer file name] to build ami instance in aws account

 ## Project Structure
 * *api.js* : It has it's logic to create server http, routing system and the API services.